sobraljvss/Clock-Program/README.md

 Contact: sobraljvss@gmail.com

 ## Credits

+The images were also made by João Vitor Sobral.

 Credits to [Tyler Finck](https://fonts.google.com/query=Tyler+Finck), [Adam Jagosz](https://fonts.google.com/query=Adam+Jagosz) and [Kimberly Geswein](https://fonts.google.com/query=Kimberly+Geswein) for the fonts.
 All of them were taken from [Google Fonts](https://fonts.google.com/).